dyno-might/dyno-might.github.io/about.md

 hero_height: is-large
 ---

-When every person has a DIY air purifier and every economics concept a coconut-based model, this site will be at peace.
-Until then, here's what I suggest:
+Wondering what to do with your life?
+Here's what I suggest:

-* First priority in life: Your physical health.
+* First priority: Your physical health.
 (No health → no life.)
 * Second priority: *Reasonable* financial security.
 (No food → no health.)
 * Third priority: Good relationships with friends and family.
 (Depressed → no mental health.)